 The sun drops low.
 Colors stretch across the sky.
 Something in us softens.
-Sunsets aren’t just pretty—they hit a nerve.
+Sunsets arenโt just pretty - they hit a nerve.
 They speak in symbols.
 They show up in art galleries, on screens, and even in the way we talk.
 But why do sunsets keep showing up everywhere?

 Why Artists Keep Chasing the Sunset

 In modern art, sunsets still show up, but often with a twist.
-Some artists use them to question climate change.
+Some artists use them to question climate and atmosphere.
 Others use neon versions to comment on nostalgia or lost innocence.
 Still, they keep painting them.
 Because sunsets refuse to be pinned down.
 They always mean more than they seem to.

 Lights, Camera, Sunset